fri-datascience/course_ids/README.md

 "ggplot2", "gbm"))
 ```

-After that build the *bookdown* project (using RStudio or provided *build.sh* script) and the newly compiled materials will be available in folder */docs/handbook.*
+After that build the *bookdown* project, the newly compiled materials will be available in folder */docs/handbook.*